Misinformation Monitor

 April

-In this month’s Monitor, we explore how Chinese state-run Facebook pages have amplified Russian disinformation, propaganda on Russian state TV, and how state-run media outlets based in China, Venezuela and Belarus have rushed to fill RT and Sputnik's void on YouTube.
+We explored how Chinese state-run Facebook pages have amplified Russian disinformation, propaganda on Russian state TV, and how state-run media outlets based in China, Venezuela and Belarus have rushed to fill RT and Sputnik's void on YouTube.

 Read It Now